 Cast (1921)

-On this date in 1921, "Shuffle Along" became one of the earliest African American Broadway Musicals.
+On this date in 1921, "Shuffle Along" became one of the earliest Black Broadway Musicals.
 The show was an all-Black musical comedy by Eubie Blake and Noble Sissle.

 "Shuffle Along" was written, produced, directed, and performed by Blacks.
-This musical comedy was tried out in Harlem; Washington, DC; New Jersey; and Philadelphia before it opened in New York and set the pattern for Black musicals for many years after its premiere.
+This musical comedy was tried in Harlem, Washington, DC, New Jersey, and Philadelphia before it opened in New York.
+It set the pattern for Black musicals for many years after its premiere.
 "Shuffle Along" gave us such hit songs as: "Shuffle Along," "I’m Just Wild About Harry," "Gypsy Blues," and "Love Will Find A Way."

-With the business savvy of Flournoy E. Miller and Aubrey Lyles the show featured Florence Mills and a young Josephine Baker in the chorus while William Grant Still and Hall Johnson play in the orchestra.
+With Flournoy E. Miller and Aubrey Lyles' business savvy, the show featured Florence Mills and a young Josephine Baker in the chorus while William Grant Still and Hall Johnson played in the orchestra.

 Reference: